Border deaths soar; 2021 could break all-time record

 The latest death was announced Saturday.

 Agents joined Texas Department of Public Safety troopers in chasing a vehicle carrying illegal immigrants, which fled from a traffic stop near Falfurrias.
-After a 44-mile pursuit, and several failed attempts to spike the pickup truck’s tires, agents and troopers both deployed deflation devices at the same time, forcing the truck to a stop — and among those inside was a Mexican man, unresponsive, in the back seat.
+After a 44-mile pursuit, and several failed attempts to spike the pickup truck’s tires, agents and troopers deployed deflation devices at the same time, forcing the truck to a stop — and among those inside was a Mexican man, unresponsive, in the back seat.

 Agents and troopers did CPR for 40 minutes until emergency medical services arrived and declared the man dead.